Jasper County DUI Court Process

 1. Arraignment (First Appearance)

-When it Happens: The arraignment is your first appearance in court after being arrested for DUI.
-It usually occurs within a few weeks of your arrest.
-The exact date and time will be on your citation.
+- When it happens: The arraignment is your first appearance in court.
+It typically occurs within a few weeks of your arrest.

 2. Pre-Trial Hearings